Elizabeth Gwendoline Bowlby1

 Last Edited=31 Jan 2010

-Rear-Admiral David Arthur Dunbar-Nasmith was born on 2 February 1921 at Glen Rothes, Rothes, Morayshire, Scotland.2 He was the son of Admiral Sir Martin Eric Dunbar-Nasmith, V.C. and Beatrix Justina Dunbar-Dunbar-Rivers.1,2 He married Elizabeth Gwendoline Bowlby, daughter of Henry Russell Bowlby and Hermione Hester Isabel Wisden, on 8 April 1951.1 He died on 15 September 1997 at age 76 at Scotland.2
+Rear-Admiral David Arthur Dunbar-Nasmith was born on 2 February 1921 at Glen Rothes, Rothes, Morayshire, ScotlandG.2 He was the son of Admiral Sir Martin Eric Dunbar-Nasmith, V.C. and Beatrix Justina Dunbar-Dunbar-Rivers.1,2 He married Elizabeth Gwendoline Bowlby, daughter of Henry Russell Bowlby and Hermione Hester Isabel Wisden, on 8 April 1951.1 He died on 15 September 1997 at age 76 at ScotlandG.2

-He was educated at Royal Naval College, Dartmouth, Devon, England.2 He fought in the Second World War, where he was mentioned in despatches.2 He was decorated with the award of the Distinguished Service Cross (D.S.C.) (for recovering cryptographic material from an Italian submarine off Malta).1 He gained the rank of Rear-Admiral in 1967.1,2 He was invested as a Companion, Order of the Bath (C.B.) in 1969.2
+He was educated at Royal Naval College, Dartmouth, Devon, EnglandG.2 He fought in the Second World War, where he was mentioned in despatches.2 He was awarded the Distinguished Service Cross (D.S.C.) for recovering cryptographic material from an Italian submarine off Malta.1 He gained the rank of Rear-Admiral in 1967.1,2 He was appointed Companion, Order of the Bath (C.B.) in 1969.2

 Children of Rear-Admiral David Arthur Dunbar-Nasmith and Elizabeth Gwendoline Bowlby